Benhgift/tag-forest/README.md

 Install:
   - clone everything to a folder in .vim/bundle
-  - put this in your ~/.vimrc: set conceallevel=1
+  - put this in your ~/.vimrc: `set conceallevel=1`

-Use: Press `gy` in normal mode to all notes matching the one with the cursor on it.
+Use: Press `gy` in normal mode to update all notes bound to the one with the cursor on it.
 Please see the sample notes file for formatting.
-To add a new note simple put \<tags = tag1, tag2, tagN\> above your new note and press `gy` in normal mode.
+To add a new note simply put `<tags = tag1, tag2, tagN>` above your new note and press `gy` in normal mode.

 Tag coloumns are hidden by default using vim's conceal feature.